 Hours: 10am – 12am Daily

-With 106 listed stores, Disney Springs really has it all if your looking to do some shopping.
-Disney merchandise, name brand stores, gift shops, the Lego store, a year round Christmas shop, and the list just goes on!
+With 106 listed stores, Disney Springs really has it all if you're looking to do some shopping.
+Disney merchandise, name-brand stores, gift shops, the Lego store, a year-round Christmas shop, and the list just goes on!

 My favorite reason to visit is the restaurant selection.
 You can find almost every kind of food among their 62 dining options!